Success: Depression and

-Patient #1 - Dramatic Response to TAAT (Targeted Amino Acid Therapy) for
+Dramatic Response to TAAT (Targeted Amino Acid Therapy) for

 Depression and Anxiety

-Sarah is a 61 year old married woman who first came to
+Sarah is a 61 year old married woman

-this office in December 2006.
+when she first came to our office.
 After receiving medication for hepatitis C

 medications for symptoms of depression, sleep difficulties and anxiety